TuxInvader/nginx-apigw-operator/README.md

 ## Usage

-The default operator will monitor all namespaces in kubernetes for `Controller` resources in group `apigw.nginx.com`, you can limit this to specific namespaces by providing a `WATCH_NAMESPACE` environment variable.
+The default operator will monitor all namespaces in kubernetes for `Gateway` resources in group `apigw.nginx.com`, you can limit this to specific namespaces by providing a `WATCH_NAMESPACE` environment variable.

-The operator also monitors deployments which are labelled with `nginx-apigw-instance-group`.
-This label should match a tag on the `Gateway` objects on your NGINX Controller.
-The operator will attempt to link any gateways tagged with a matching value to the pods in the labelled deployment.

 ## Walk through

 ### Step One

-Assuming you have the operator running on your k8's cluster, the first thing you need is a controller resource and a kubernetes secret.
+Assuming you have the operator running on your k8's cluster, the first thing you need is a secrey to store the controller password.

-The secret

 ```
 apiVersion: v1